We Hold Your Hand Through the Restoration Process

 Step 2: Call Select Restoration Immediately

-Homeowners typically call their insurance company right away when a disaster happens and that is ok.
-While it is important to call the insurance company in a timely manner, there are a few good reasons why calling Select Restoration first makes more sense.
+Homeowners typically call their insurance company right away when a disaster happens.
+It is important to call the insurance company right away but here are a few good reasons why calling Select Restoration first makes more sense.

 For one, the minute you call the insurance company they have you on tape, so anything you say can be used against you in denying the claim.
 In some cases you may decide not to go through your insurance company – and how would you know that until you have someone assess the damage?
 Some insurances have high deductibles, and if the damage is under that amount it makes sense to avoid a claim on your record.
 If you’ve filed claims in the past, you may also be worried about your rate going up or even worse – getting your policy canceled.
 Once again, Select Restoration can assess the damage and advise you on whether you should go forward with insurance or not.